caseyanderson/workshops/arduino_scale/arduino_scale.md

 # Scalability on the Arduino

+Every program in Arduino uses two functions (as a reminder, you know something is a function if it is prepended with the word `void`.
+Those functions are `void setup` and `void loop`.
+What do each of them do?
+How do you make use of each of these functions specifically?

 Let's start by looking at the normal way one blinks an LED on Arduino:

 ```